AZ ROCKS! Arizona Rocks Revolver Club

 Question: What happens at monthly AZ Rocks ICORE match?

 Our range is a cold range, which means no loaded guns, until someone tells you to load your gun on the course of fire.
-So don’t bring a loaded gun.
-When you get to the range to sign up, and it’s your first time, ask for one of the Match Directors and they will tell you where, when and how to go about putting on your holster, gear and handling your gun.
+So, don’t bring a loaded gun.
+When you get to the range to sign up, and it’s your first time you may put on your belt, holster and ammo, at your vehicle, BUT NOT YOUR FIREARM.
+Keep your firearm in your range bag and proceed to one of the safe areas.
+The safe areas are between Bay 1 & 2 and Bay 3 & 4.
+Only your firearm may be handled at the safe areas.
+You may remove it from your bag and do a few practice draws and sight pictures and put it in your holster on your belt.